 Verify that the built-in user cannot revoke his own OAGi admin developer role.

 OAGi admin developer successfully revoke an OAGi admin developer role to a user.
+(Pass, but ‘Free’ role has to add to the user explicitly if the user has not the one.)

 Requirement document reference: Section 5.1.2